-1. The GREED project: Keeping the result in sight – effects of grammar on event encoding in Estonian vs. Dutch
+Keeping the result in sight and mind : effects of grammar on event encoding in Estonian vs. Dutch

-This project, which was the MA thesis of Maria Sakarias from Utrecht university, investigates how grammar influences the way in which we perceive and memorize causative actions (see example below) in verbal and nonverbal encoding conditions.
+This project, which was the MA thesis of Maria Sakarias from Utrecht university, investigates how grammar influences the way in which we perceive and memorize change of state events (see example below) in verbal and nonverbal encoding conditions.

 We were interested in the language pair Estonian and Dutch, since Estonian marks the presence or absence of a result for such actions via grammatical case-marking on object nouns.
-Dutch and Estonian Participants were eye-tracked while viewing videos of two types of causative events (resultative/non-resultative) which were depicted as either finished or unfinished.
-In the verbal encoding condition, participants were asked to describe each video clip in one sentence (e.g., “the woman drew a flower”).
-In the nonverbal encoding condition, they performed a distracter task, which involved detecting sound cues while watching the videos.
+Dutch and Estonian Participants were eye-tracked while viewing videos of two types of causative events (change of state/no change of state) which were depicted as either ceased or ongoing.

-The observed visual attention patterns and memory test results for Estonian participants are consistent with the hypothesis that language effects emerge most clearly under linguistic encoding instructions.
-In addition, improved performance for resultative events by Estonians in the nonverbal condition is taken to reveal a global influence of language on how events are habitually processed and memorized.
+The observed visual attention patterns and memory test results for Estonian participants are consistent with the hypothesis that language effects on cognition (attention, memory) can emerge under linguistic encoding instructions.

-In a joint project with Geertje van Bergen (also MPI) (www.geertjevanbergen.com) we target how language-specific semantics guide core language processing mechanisms (i.e. predictive sentence processing), as well as visual processing in nonlinguistic tasks.
-Our research focuses on a cross-linguistic contrast in the semantics of verbs describing locative states and caused motion (i.e., placement events), which by default encode the position of objects in Dutch and German, but not in, for example, French and English.
+In a joint project with Geertje van Bergen (Wageningen, www.geertjevanbergen.com) we targeted how language-specific verbal semantics guide visual processing.
+Our research focuses on posture verbs and placements verbs, which by default encode the position of objects in Dutch and German, but not in, for example, French and English.

 In a first study (van Bergen & Flecken, 2017), we examined anticipatory looks to objects in a display upon encountering placement verbs in sentences (visual world paradigm, cf. Altmann & Kamide, 1999).
 The sentences described placement events in Dutch (e.g., De jongen zette/legde kort geleden een fles op de tafel ‘the boy put.STAND/put.LIE recently a bottle on the table’).
 We measured the extent to which people already started looking at the objects depicted on the screen (4 in total, see picture below) as soon as they heard the verb (“zette” put.STAND or “legde” put.LIE) and before they heard the noun “fles” (bottle).
 We found that German second language (L2) users of Dutch anticipated objects that matched the verbally encoded position, i.e., they looked more often at the bottle in an upright position on the table, than the bottle that was lying on the table (similar to native Dutch listeners); a sample of equally proficient English and French L2 users of Dutch did not predict objects on the basis of verbal semantics.
 Findings could be attributed to the transfer of native language processing routines: German, like Dutch, encodes the position of objects in placement verbs (hinstellen/hinlegen).
 Given their lifetime of experience in attending to object position when describing placement events, the German L2 users of Dutch could process this information rapidly, and thus use it to already anticipate what object was going to be mentioned next.

-In a second study (Flecken & van Bergen, in prep.) we targeted the extent to which cross-linguistic diversity in verbal semantics biases visual processing in a nonlinguistic task.
+In a second study (Flecken & van Bergen, 2019.) we targeted the extent to which cross-linguistic diversity in verbal semantics biases visual processing in a nonlinguistic task.
 We contrasted Dutch and English native speakers on a picture-matching task, while their EEG was recorded.
 Participants saw pairs of pictures, each showing an object on a surface (e.g., a bottle on a table).
 Objects varied across two spatial dimensions, i.e., rotated 90 degrees along the horizontal (standing/lying orientation) or the vertical (left/right orientation) axis.
-Event related potentials show early increased attention to the position manipulation only in Dutch participants; this language effect on perception emerged within 200ms after stimulus presentation, before any verbal information could be lexically accessed.
+Event related potentials show no differences between English and Dutch native speakers.

 In my NWO-funded VENI-project (2012-2015) I looked at the extent to which language affects how people process, perceive and attend to events, actions and situations.
 I used a range of psycho- and neuro-linguistic research methods (eye tracking, ERPs) to investigate event processing in mono- and bilingual speakers of Dutch, German, English, Spanish and Turkish.